Photo Credit: www.icomputerdenver.com

 In the XaaS model, multiple customers are likely impacted with any outage due to increased tenancy.
 And because we believe that availability is one of the most important features, we must respond with the resources necessary to resolve an incident as quickly as possible.

 This is yet another sticking point with companies making the SaaS transition: sometimes significant portions of engineering organizations do not want to be on call.
 Those people simply have no role in a utility company-like model where “dial tone” is essential.

 Part 2 describes a set SaaS principles derived from the conflict inherent to a migration from licensed products to the XaaS model.

-The move from on-premise, licensed software revenue models to XaaS models is difficult.
-Many of the principles that make an on-premise company successful are diametrically opposed to success in SaaS.
+The move from on-premises, licensed software revenue models to XaaS models is difficult.
+Many of the principles that make an on-premises company successful are diametrically opposed to success in SaaS.
 The longer a company must operate in both models, the more likely the culture, mindset and fabric of the company will be stretched.
 Many successful companies decide to operate the two businesses separately, to ensure that one culture is not influenced negatively by the other.

 - SaaS Principles Part 2

 - Factors Driving SaaS and XaaS Adoption